digma-ai/digma/README.md

 We'll be releasing some of our Open Source code repos soon - still working on tidying things up.
 We welcome you as a contributer!

+At the heart of Digma's datamodel are three main entities over which the platform aggregates data:

+* **Code Objects**, these are your functions and classes, as well as specific elements referenced within the code.
+* **Flows** These are groups or clusters of traces that represent ways the code objects are used together
+* **Commits** and release history